 A thoughtful exercise for students and climate leaders

-“I used the long version of your guided assignment in my senior-level Climate Dynamics class this past semester, and it was very successful.
-The students were able to keep warming below 2°C, but all did it in different ways.
-And one student, on his final, wrote, ‘One of the most valuable interfaces over the course of the semester was the climate interaction En-ROADS which highlighted the many different possible effects on climate change and their magnitudes, whether good or bad.’ “
+“I used the long version of your guided assignment this past semester, and it was very successful....one student, on his final, wrote, ‘One of the most valuable interfaces over the course of the semester was En-ROADS“

 – Dr. Alan Robock